April Birthstone

 How to Care for Your April Birthstone Diamond

-Diamond is the most durable gemstone — but it isn't indestructible.
+Diamond is the most durable precious gemstone, but it isn't indestructible.
 While it can't be scratched by anything except another diamond, it can chip if struck at the right angle along a cleavage plane.
-Clean with warm, soapy water and a soft brush, or use an ultrasonic cleaner (safe for most diamonds).
-Avoid harsh chemicals and extreme temperature shocks.

-The biggest practical concern with diamond jewelry is the setting, not the stone.
+The biggest practical concern with fine diamond jewelry is the setting, not the stone.
 Have prongs and settings inspected periodically by a professional jeweler to ensure your diamond stays secure.
-With reasonable care, diamond jewelry will outlast everything else you own — literally.

 Nocturnal Luxury, Radical Transparency